mme/vergeml/docs/Training/Training_Overview.md

 model: imagenet

 train:
-  cnn: resnet50
+  architecture: resnet-50
   learning-rate: 0.002
   dropout: 0.5
   ~~~

-> Info: Type ```ml help train``` to see what hyperparameters you can change and what they do.
+> Info: Type ```ml help train``` to see what hyperparameters you can change for your model and what they do.

 Training progression
 -----------

 The command ```ml train``` will trigger the following steps:

 1. Creating a cache file in the .cache directory and fingerprints the input data (VergeML will skip this step, if your data and preprocessing pipeline did not change in between training runs).
+This step speeds up training a lot!
-2. Loading of the model's architecture
+2. Loading of the model's architecture.
-3. Start training by loading input batches into the model
+3. Start training by loading input batches into the model.
-4. Writing training results and saving the model´s checkpoints into the training directory
+4. Writing training results and saving the model´s checkpoints into the training directory.

 Your training will finish, when the last epoch is completed.
-What was your test accuracy?

-Ours improved from the first 94% to 96%.

-Screenshot!

 Compare training runs
 -----------